layechuri/World_Crop_Data_Analysis/README.md

 ## **Observations/ Insights and Analysis on the data collected :**

-1. The Middle East, North Africa, and Asia have a higher density of crop origins.
+1. The Middle East, North Africa, and Asia have a higher density of crop origins - https://abcdefxyz123.s3.ap-south-1.amazonaws.com/crop-plot.html

 2. While most crops (65% of all crops with pollination information) have only one type of pollination, several crops (32%) have two types of pollination methods.